Susan Nakhumicha Wafula

-Susan Nakhumicha Wafula (née: Susan Nakhumicha) is a Kenyan politician former cabinet secretary of health and supply chain expert in the Cabinet of Kenya.
-Beyond the KMTC diploma, she has a first class honors bachelor in Procurement and Logistics from JKUAT.
+Susan Nakhumicha Wafula (née: Susan Nakhumicha) is a Kenyan politician and former cabinet secretary of health and supply chain expert in the Cabinet of Kenya.
+Beyond the KMTC diploma, she has a first class honours bachelor in Procurement and Logistics from JKUAT.
 Before that she oversaw the supply chain for the Global Programme for Research and Training at the University of California, San Francisco (UCSF).

 Background and education

 Reliable Kenyan online sources report that she was born in the town of Kitale, in the Trans-Nzoia County.

 After attending primary and secondary school, she was admitted to the Kenya Medical Training College (KMTC), where she graduated with a Diploma in Pharmacy.
 She then enrolled at the Kenya Institute of Management (KIM), where she obtained a Diploma in Healthcare Management.

 In 2012 she claims that she was admitted to the Jomo Kenyatta University of Agriculture and Technology (JKUAT) where she obtained a Bachelor's Degree in Procurement and Management followed by a Master of Science in Supply Chain Management.
 All these are however unverifiable including an online pharmacy degree that she claims to have studied at Ege University, Turkey but the University refuted the claims by assuring the public that they do not offer online degree courses.